 By 1874, 263 Beacon was the home of banker and trustee Charles Merriam and his wife, Helen (Jaques) Merriam.
 They previously had lived at 12 Beacon where their only surviving child, Helen Bradford Merriam, had died in April of 1873.
 They also maintained a home in Nahant.

 They continued to live at 263 Beacon in 1882, but moved soon thereafter to the new home they had built at 175 Commonwealth.

 263 Beacon was not listed in the 1883 Blue Book.

 By the 1883-1884 winter season, 263 Beacon was the home of Eben Dyer Jordan, Jr. and his wife, May (Sheppard) Jordan.
-They had been married in November of 1883 and 263 Beacon probably was their first home together.
+They had married in November of 1883 and 263 Beacon was their first home together.
+He previously had lived with his parents at 42 Beacon and she had lived in Philadelphia.
 He was a partner in his family’s dry goods and department store, Jordan, Marsh and Company.

 On December 18, 1885, Eben D. Jordan, Jr., acquired 263 Beacon from his father and then transferred it back to him as trustee for the benefit of his wife, May, and their children

 The Jordans continued to live at 263 Beacon during the 1890-1891 winter season, but moved to Brookline thereafter.